Unidata/netcdf-java/docs/src/site/pages/netcdfJava/ReadingZarr.md

 {% includecodeblock netcdf-java&docs/src/test/java/examples/ZarrExamples.java&implementFilterProvider %}
 {% endcapture %}
 {{ rmd | markdownify }}

-{%include note.html content="
-`getName` and `getId`
-When reading data, [IOSPs](writing_iosp.html) can look up filters by either a `String` or `int` (name or id).
-Currently, the `ucar.nc2.filter` package is shared by the Zarr and HDF5 IOSPs.
-The Zarr IOSP looks up filters by name; if you plan to use your third party filter with Zarr data, the string returned by `getName` should match that specified by the [NumCodecs](https://numcodecs.readthedocs.io/en/stable/) library.
-The HDF5 IOSP looks up filters by id; if you plan to use your third party filter with HDF5 data, the int returned by `getId` should adhere to the
-[guidelines](https://portal.hdfgroup.org/display/support/Registered+Filter+Plugins) set by the HDF group.
-If your filter is registered with the HDF group, your `getId` method should return the HDF id.
-If your filter is not registered with the HDF group, " %}

 There are two more methods in the `FilterProvider` interface: the `canProvide` methods.
 By default, these methods work as follows:
 * `boolean canProvide(String name)` returns true if the string returned by `getName()` matches the string passed to the method